ONSdigital/statistical-methods-library/docs/estimation.md

 Leaving them blank will set a `h_value` of 0.
 This means the `undajusted_design_weight` is always 'adjusted' by a factor of 1, i.e. it isn't adjusted.

-Estimation runs a validation check to ensure that if `death_marker` or `h_value` columns are supplied, the corresponding column is also supplied, and will throw an Error if there is a violation of this requirement.
+Estimation runs a validation check to ensure that if `death_marker` or `h_value` columns have been supplied, the corresponding column must also be supplied, and will throw an Error if this requirement has been violated.

 Calibration Weight
 ==================

 Estimation uses the `unadjusted_design_weight` again and uses the Auxiliary value for the responders to turn it into a Calibration Weight.
+Where the numerator is over the whole population, and the denominator is over the sample.

 ```
 calibration_weight = sum(auxiliary_value)/sum((unadjusted_design_weight * auxiliary_value))
 ```

-Estimation runs a validation check to ensure that if `calibration_group` is supplied, then the `auxiliary` column is also supplied, and will throw an Error if there is a violation of this requirement.
+Estimation runs a validation check to ensure that if `calibration_group` is supplied, then the `auxiliary` column must also be supplied, and will throw an Error if there is a violation of this requirement.